Concinnity-Risks/RansomCoinPublic/README.md

 # RansomCoin
 Extracting metadata and hardcoded Indicators of Compromise from ransomware, in a scalable, efficient, way with cuckoo integrations.
-Ideally, is run during cuckoo dynamic analysis, but can also be used for static analysis on large collections of ransomware.
-Designed to be fast, with false positive limited to emails, urls, onions, and domains.
-In short, this is initial triage if you only want monetisation.
+Ideally, is it run during cuckoo dynamic analysis, but can also be used for static analysis on large collections of ransomware.
+Designed to be fast, with low false positive for cryptocurrency addresses.
+Limited false positives for emails, urls, onions, and domains (which is pretty hard to make perfect).

+In short, this is fast and easy initial triage if you only want monetisation vectors.

 ---Installation instructions---